dj1ch/minigotchi/INSTALL.md

 Here you can find out how to install Minigotchi on the ESP8266.
 Installing on the Pico is not possible as the code is meant for the ESP8266.

 **For building on an ESP32, see [this](https://github.com/Pwnagotchi-Unofficial/minigotchi-ESP32/blob/development/INSTALL.md).
-Don't use this repository for the ESP32.**
+Don't use this repository for the ESP32.
+The Wio terminal is still a WIP.**

 ## Building using Arduino IDE